In a separate article, we provide a comprehensive overview of WordPress Themes.

 What WordPress Theme Is That?
 WordPress Theme Checker

-What WordPress Theme Is That.com is a free online tool that allows you to easily detect what WP theme and plugins a website uses (including parent and child themes).
+What WordPress Theme Is That is a free online tool that lets you easily detect what WP theme a website uses.

-This is a great resource if you ever come across a WordPress site that you like and would like to know what theme the site uses.
+This is a great resource if you ever come across a WordPress site that you like and would like to know what theme the site is using.

-Tip: If you don’t know if a site uses WordPress or not, we have published a a great tutorial that shows you how to tell whether or not a web site was built using WordPress: Is My Website WordPress?
+Tip: If you don’t know whether a site was built using WordPress or not, go here for a great tutorial that helps you tell whether or not a website is powered by WordPress: Does My Site Run On WordPress?

 Using this tool is very simple.
 Just enter the site’s domain name into the field and click the search icon or hit “Enter.”
-The tool will then not only confirm whether or not a site is powered by WordPress, but it will also list the theme being used and list any plugins it detects.
+The tool will then not only confirm whether or not a site is built on the WordPress CMS platform, but it will also list the WP theme being used and list any WP plugins it detects.

-- To use the online tool visit the website here: What WordPress Theme Is That?
+- To use this online tool visit the website here: What WordPress Theme Is That?

-We said this before and it’s worth repeating again: If you decide to use FREE themes for your WordPress site, we strongly recommend sticking with the approved themes listed in the official WordPress theme repository.
+We said this before and it’s worth repeating again: When choosing FREE themes for your WordPress site, we strongly recommend sticking with the approved WP themes listed in the official WordPress theme repository.

-A commonly-used tactic employed by many hacking groups and networks that engage in cyber-crime is to put up websites and directories offering “Free” themes for WordPress all over the web and distribute themes with malicious code embedded in their files.
-In fact, some of these sites even display on search engine results for key phrases like “free WordPress themes“, “best free WordPress themes”” etc. It’s best, therefore, to stick with the official WordPress theme directory, or use well-known and reputable theme vendors.
+A well-known strategy used by a number of hackers and networks that engage in cyber criminal activities is to put up websites offering “Free” WordPress themes all over the web and then distribute themes and plugins with malicious code embedded in their files.
+In fact, some of these sites even come up on search engine results for search phrases like “free WordPress themes“, “best free themes for WordPress”” etc. It’s safer, therefore, to only download free WP themes from the official WordPress.org repository, or use well-known and trusted theme vendors.

-If you are in doubt about whether a WordPress theme installed on your site could be infected with potentially malicious or unwanted code, use a free WordPress plugin like Theme Authenticity Checker (TAC) to run a scan of your WordPress theme files.
-This plugin scans the source files of every installed theme on your site for signs of suspicious code and then outputs a report as shown in the screenshot below …
+If you are in doubt about whether a WordPress theme installed on your site could contain potentially malicious or unwanted code, use a free WordPress plugin like Theme Authenticity Checker (TAC) to scan your WordPress theme files.
+This plugin scans the source files of every them you have installed on your site for signs of malicious code and then presents you with a report …

 We hope that you have found this information useful.